gavinsimpson/fromthebottomoftheheap/_posts/2013-07-16-flickering-diatoms.md

 The resulting reply from @wang_flickering_2012 to the critique of @carstensen_diatom_2013 was somewhat disappointing, with little of real substance offered by way of mitigation of the holes poked in their results.
 But that is the way so much these days with many journals.
 I do wish a real debate could be entered into on these topics; perhaps, as was suggested by a follower on Twitter, blog posts such as this and Richard's serve that purpose.

 So where do we stand with regards to early warning indicators and diatoms?
 At best there is weak evidence of some indicators in the Erhai Lake data.
-The main outcome of this work is probably to have stimulated some interest in actually trying to confront an interesting theoretical question with paaleo data.
+The main outcome of this work is probably to have stimulated some interest in actually trying to confront an interesting theoretical question with palaeo data.
 Our science could do a lot worse than have more of these studies being conducted, and not just testing the theoretical models underpinning critical transitions.

 Another clear outcome is that we really do need to develop better ways to handle sediment core data in statistical analyses.
 Oh yes, and we probably shoudln't be interpolating such data.